 Susie Will Not Speak is my favorite book in Duckbill's fabulous hOle series.
 Both my daughter and I simply loved the writing.
 Witty, touching, funny and delightful in equal measures, we couldn't put this one down.

 Of course, we loved how the book stood up for the child who is different.
 However, I think the beauty of Susie Will Not Speak is that it does so in such a natural way, with no false note whatsoever.
 It is a great book, with or without the dilemma of the underdog.

 Parts of the book were so spot-on that I almost yelled, "yes!"
-Take for instance, Divya's obnoxious father, who gets his kicks from imitating Susie's lisp.
+Divya's obnoxious father, who gets his kicks from imitating Susie's lisp?
 We've met many of those, I can tell you.
 I also loved the book's many moments of hilarity.

 It takes a very gifted writer to create a story about a child who is different, without being too earnest about this diversity or being didactic about it.
 Some authors who write about neuro-diverse children tend to be somewhat sentimental about their characters and their problems, but Shruthi Rao writes about Susie and Jahan so naturally that really, I think this book is about a great friendship and a wonderful little adventure.

 My daughter and I loved how the book was paced.
 Each chapter ended with the promise of more interesting events.
 We couldn't stop reading!
 We also loved how Jahan got Susie to speak.
 Let me just tell you that it is ingenious!
 Also, all the pictures by Lavanya Naidu are just fabulous but am I allowed to pick my favorite?
 This is when Susie stops speaking and starts writing to communicate her thoughts and needs.